kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/editing-for-lower-order-concerns.md

 - **Circumlocution** - Using a roundabout way to say something.
 - **Wordy Phrases** - Using more words in a phrase than necessary.

+A simple trick you can use to reduce wordiness is to try removing a word or phrase you think might be wordy.
+If the meaning of your sentence stays the same without the word or phrase, then you don't need it in your text.

 ---

 ## Creating an Editing Checklist